Gordon Crook

 At the age of 51 Gordon decided to emigrate to Aotearoa, choosing to live in Wellington.
 There he is said to have found greater stability.
 In 1979 he received his first substantial commission for 20 banners to adorn the New Zealand Embassy in Washington, then under construction, designed by Warren and Mahoney.
 This was followed, from 1981 to 1989, with a second commission for Michael Fowler Centre banners (Wellington), also designed by Warren and Mahoney.

 Gordon’s work has been presented in several solo exhibitions and was profiled by at least two television interviews.
-In 2010 Clare O'Leary directed the documentary 'Gordon Crook: A Life of Art,' which premiered at New Zealand International Festival.
+In 2010 Clare O'Leary directed the documentary 'Gordon Crook: A Life of Art,' which premiered at the New Zealand International Film Festival.
+Crook passed away one year later, in 2011, in Wellington.

 See also: